mikeyQwn/spannify/README.md

 # Spanner

-A tiny rust crate that produces nice looking graphs for you to visualize your callstack
+A tiny rust crate that produces nice-looking graphs for you to visualize your callstack